Olympiapark (Munich): Transportation

-Using public transportation, the Munich U-Bahn's U3 line provides a direct route: From Münchner Freiheit (one of Munich Main Plazas,at the district of Schwabing, located on Leopoldstraße), the line connects to Olympiapark via Schwabing and the midtown area.
-In 2007, the U3 line was extended to continue on to Oberwiesenfeld station near the northern end of the Olympic Village buildings and Olympia-Einkaufszentrum mall for the most far areas of the Park.
-The continuation to Moosach Station, where the line connects to the S1 S-Bahn line, was finnished during 2010.
+Using public transportation, the Munich U-Bahn's U3 line provides a direct route: Olympiazentrum U-Bahn station on U3 line is for Olympiapark (The southern exit leads to both BMW Welt and the Olympic Park).
+From Münchner Freiheit (a plaza in the Munich district of Schwabing, located on Leopoldstraße), the line connects to Olympiapark via Schwabing and the midtown area.
+In 2007, the U3 line was extended to continue on to Oberwiesenfeld station at the northern end of the Olympic Village and Olympia-Einkaufszentrum mall at the far areas of the Park.
+The continuation to Moosach, where the line connects to the S1 S-Bahn line, was completed in 2010.
 Olympiazentrum U-Bahn station is a central stop for the MVG bus line.
-The southern and western portions of the Olympiapark were now also be connected via Munich tram lines 12, 20, 21, and 27.
+The southern and western portions of the Olympiapark will also be connected via Munich tram lines 12, 20, 21, and 27.
 As these areas are remote from the northern part of Olympiapark, they are primarily of interest for the annual Tollwood music festival held there each summer.

-After the 1972 Summer Olympic Games, the Olympic Stadium Station was disconnected from regular lines.
-It was used for some events, but the station was closed in 1988 and the tracks taken up in 2003.Since this,the station is it is completely deactivated and has since been abandoned and unused.
+After the 1972 Olympic Games, the Olympiastadion Station was disconnected from regular networks.
+It was used for some events, but the station was closed in 1988 and the tracks taken up in 2003.
+It has been abandoned and continues to decay.

 The Olympiapark is accessible by car via Mittlerer Ring motorway.
-The Olympic Village area is actually closed off from car traffic.
+The Olympic Village is closed off from car traffic.